ClozapineReturn to Clozapine overview

 If any of these do happen, and it is a problem for you, go back to the doctor and see whatcan be done.

 We do not know if clozapine can affect fertility

 There is nothing to suggest that clozapine has any effect on human fertility.

 Use good contraception while you are taking clozapine

-- If you have been taking other antipsychotic medicines before lithium, your periods may have been affected.
+- If you have been taking other antipsychotic medicines before clozapine, your periods may have been affected.

-- Women taking clozapine go back to a normal period pattern.
+- Women taking clozapine usually go back to a regular period pattern.

 - If you want to get pregnant, talk to your doctor about taking clozapine.

 - If you decide to carry on taking clozapine through your pregnancy, you should talk to your doctor and midwife about it before the birth.

 - With clozapine expect to be prescribed folic acid.